-Now that you’ve thought through your promotions, important dates, and your website is ready — it’s time to tackle your paid search.
+Now that you’ve thought through your promotions, important dates and your website is ready for the holiday shopping season — it’s time to tackle your paid search.

 1. Update Ad Language

-When it comes to PPC, if your promotion runs for less than five to seven days I don’t suggest running ads for it.
-The nature of PPC means that, with a short promotion, the ads never get a chance to fully get up to speed before the promotion ends and they get shut off.
+When it comes to PPC, if your promotion runs for less than five or six days, I don’t suggest running Search ads for it.
+The nature of PPC means that, with a short promotion, the ads never get a chance to fully get up to speed before the promotion ends, and they get shut off.

-I highly suggest creating promotion extensions that can be shown on your existing ads.
+I highly suggest creating promotion extensions that can be shown on your existing Search ads.

-If your promotion is longer than five to seven days, you should create new ads that highlight your offers.
+If your promotion is longer than five or six days, you should create new ads that highlight your offers.
 Make sure your new ad copy includes when your offer ends to create a sense of urgency.